ALL OUR TEACHERS

 I started teaching Korean to Asian workers as a volunteer teacher 20 years ago.
 I realized that I finally found my calling while I was teaching.
 I have taught more than 1,000 expats and foreigners through private lessons since I got certified as a professional Korean teacher from Korea Open University.
 I had many great experiences teaching foreign employees from various international companies such as JP Morgan, Aramco, Prudential Finance, LG Electronics, Scania, Barclays Bank, Standard Chartered Bank and so on.
 I also wrote columns about Korean language & culture on expats’ magazine "ELOQUENCE" in 2008 and 2009.
 Most of my students achieved their goal after they have learned Korean from me and I feel truly proud of them.
 If you know how to speak Korean, your life in Korea will be totally different.

-I studied Korean language as a second language at Sangmyung University.
+I studied Korean language as a second language at a university.
 I taught Korean language to foreign students who studied in Korea while I was at the university.
-I moved to Thailand in 2006 since I was offered to teach Korean to Thai students in a well-known school.
-While I was teaching in Thailand, I learned a lot about different cultures and how to teach Korean to foreigners, especially to students who haven’t learned Korean before.
+In 2010, I had a great opportunity to teach Korean at a well-known school in Vietnam.
+While I was teaching in Vietnam, I learned a lot about different cultures and how to teach Korean to foreigners, especially to students who haven’t learned Korean before.
 Now I am back to Korea and started one-on-one Korean teaching.
 Teaching many students in the classroom is also big joy but I must admit that one-on-one lesson is a better program for students and even for me because it gives the students a chance to completely absorb knowledge from the lesson.
 Try our home or online lesson and you will be able to communicate with Koreans within a year.

 I had taught English to Korean children for many years since I finished my graduate school.
 However, I was always interested in teaching Korean to foreigners.
 When I decided to teach Korean to foreigners 10 years ago, most of my students were Asians who moved to Korea for marriage or work since only few expats from western countries dedicated their time and energy in learning Korean language.
 Now that the world has changed, Korean culture and language are becoming more famous.
 These days, teaching students from various countries gives more energy and excitement.